JanssenProject/jans/jans-lock/cedarling/README.md

 	},
 	// if policy-store.json is compressed using deflate-zlib
 	decompressPolicyStore: false,
 	// [OPTIONAL] How often, in milliseconds, will the cedarling refresh it's TrustStore.
-The cedarling won't refresh it's trust store if not omitted
+The cedarling won't refresh it's trust store if omitted
 	trustStoreRefreshRate: 2000,
-	// Set of jwt algorithms that the cedarling will allow, empty if omitted
+	// Set of jwt algorithms that the cedarling will allow
 	supportedAlgorithms: ["HS256", "HS384", "RS256"]
 };